sovrynn/ecdosim/README.md

 Basic hardware requirements to run v8 resolution of the sim: 96+ gb ram, good CPU

+## 3D Sim Pipeline

+The 3D sim pipeline is much easier than the 2d lambert pipeline.

+First, files must be exported in QGIS.
+They are clipped to only take up a 2:1 ratio of pixels covering only the latitude of the earth.

+Those are loaded into Blender using a UV sphere with high subdivisions as the base.
+A displace modifier is used to uv map the dem as a displacement modifier, creating the Earth terrain.
+The basemap is loaded as a image texture on the terrain object.

+Relevant scripts are in v13-v15.

 ## Sim Pipeline

 ### Step 1: TIF data generation